Unemployment Insurance Handbook for Employers (UCB-201-P)

 G. Reserve Fund Balance Statement

-Form UCT-14384, Reserve Fund Balance Statement, is an informational statement showing your current account balance and is sent to you after the end of each period in which there has been some activity in your account.
+Form UCT-14384, Reserve Fund Balance Statement, is an informational statement showing your current account balance and is generated at the end of each period in which there has been some activity in your account.
 THIS IS NOT A BILL.
-Depending on your account activity you could receive up to 4 statements in a month.
-The first or last statement of the month could be for more or less than 7 days to ensure that only 4 statements are sent each month.
 See Example of UCT-14384.

 Contributions to the UI Reserve Fund are considered a tax and, as such, are not refundable.
 Contributions are split into two categories in accordance with Chapter 108.18.
 They are: